mcsee/Software-Design-Articles/Articles/Theory/Laziness I - Metaprogramming/readme.md

 [The One and Only Software Design Principle](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md)

-When we are attacking a business problem in real life, it is very difficult for us to justify references to meta entities because such meta entities **do not exist**, which means that we do not remain faithful to the only rule of a bijection between our objects and reality.
+When we are attacking a business problem in real life, it is very difficult for us to justify references to meta entities because such meta entities **don't exist**, which means that we don't remain faithful to the only rule of a bijection between our objects and reality.

 ![The metamodel is not present in the real-world](The%20metamodel%20is%20not%20present%20in%20the%20real%20world.png)